Trust Pilot Reviews

 Safety and Performance Certifications

-All our fixtures carry essential certifications including DLC Premium, UL Listed, and ETL Listed approvals.
+Our fixtures typically carry essential certifications, including DLC Premium, UL Listed, and ETL Listed approvals when properly specified.
 These certifications ensure safety, performance, and energy efficiency while qualifying your project for utility rebates and tax incentives.
 DLC Premium certification guarantees the highest efficiency standards and maximum rebate eligibility.

 UL Listed Certification for Electrical Safety and Performance ETL Listed Certification for Product Safety Compliance DLC Qualified for High Energy Efficiency and Utility Rebates NSF Certified for Food-Safe and Sanitary Lighting Applications This LED Fixture is Dimmable 1-10V IP65 Rated - Dust Tight and Water Resistant Lighting Fixture IK08 Impact Rated - Durable Fixture with High Resistance to Mechanical Impact Built-in Motion Sensor - Automatic Lighting Control for Energy Efficiency and Safety 5-Year Warranty - Backed Assurance of Product Quality and Long-Term Reliability